 Dragon Age 4 release date

-Since BioWare have yet to officially announce the game we don’t have a Dragon Age 4 release date yet.
+Since BioWare have yet to officially announce the game we don’t have a Dragon Age 4 release window for you just yet.
 However, we do know that the game is being worked on by staff at BioWare.
 Writing for the game was taking place in May 2017, and at the time development was considered to be in ‘early stages’.

 In an interview with Game Informer in June 2018, BioWare’s Casey Hudson said “we do have people who are figuring out what a next Dragon Age would look like,” signalling that Dragon Age 4 is absolutely in development.

 Dragon Age: Inquisition began development around early 2011, and released November 2014.
-If BioWare are planning on a three-year development period again, that would place Dragon Age 4 in a late 2019 release window.
-However, with so much of the studio working on Anthem, there’s potential for a longer wait.
+If BioWare are planning on a three-year development period again, that would place the Dragon Age 4 release date around Fall 2019.
+However, with so much of the studio working on Anthem and the unliklihood of two BioWare games in one year, there’s potential for a longer wait.

 Dragon Age 4 development